our-never-ending-job/WFGY/CODE_OF_CONDUCT.md

 # Code of Conduct

 This project welcomes questions, critique, and collaboration.
 It also requires civility and evidence.
-The rules below help us keep discussion productive, fair, and reproducible.
+The rules below help keep discussion productive, fair, and reproducible.

 **Contact for moderation and reports:** hello@onestardao.com